 About the PCSE

 Established in May 2011 through a gift from the Robert ’61 and Margaret Patricelli Family Foundation, and with the ongoing support of Propel Capital and the Newman's Own Foundation, the Patricelli Center for Social Entrepreneurship supports Wesleyan students and alumni interested in creating and sustaining programs, businesses, and organizations that advance the public good.

 Social justice, activism, and entrepreneurship are core to the ethos of Wesleyan.
-Through workshops and trainings, specialized counseling and networking services, three types of grants, and incubator workspace on Wesleyan's campus, the PCSE seeks to cultivate and expand this tradition.
+Through workshops and trainings, specialized counseling and networking services, four types of grants, non-profit board residency program, and incubator workspace on Wesleyan's campus, the PCSE seeks to cultivate and expand this tradition.

-The PCSE, the Allbritton Center for the Student of Public Life, and the Center for Community Partnerships (which includes the Service-Learning Center, the Office of Community Service, the Office of Community Relations, the Civic Engagament Certificate Program, and the Center for Prison Education) form a hub of civic engagement on campus.
-We work closely with the Career Center and Wesleyan Alumni in Philanthropy and Public Service (WAPPS).
+The PCSE, the Allbritton Center for the Student of Public Life, and the Center for Community Partnerships (which includes Service-Learning, Office of Community Service, the Civic Engagament Certificate, and the Center for Prison Education) form a hub of civic engagement on campus.
+We work closely with the Career Center, Wesleyan Alumni in Philanthropy and Public Service (WAPPS), the Wesleyan Entrepreneurship Society, Kai Entrepreneurship Wesleyan, and other campus partners.
 We invite alumni to volunteer as speakers, mentors, grant reviewers, and more.